 Establish driving rules for your teens early on.
 They should learn these rules in addition to the laws set up by the government for safe driving.
 Your rules may be different.
 While the laws in your state may allow your teen to talk on a phone while driving, your rules can forbid it.

-Put the rules in writing and have your teens sign an acknowledgement of them.
+Put the rules in writing and have your teens sign an acknowledgment of them.
 That may seem unnecessarily formal, but it can help impress upon young people how serious the matter is.
 Make sure your teens have a printed copy of all rules and discuss them as often as you feel teens would benefit from the conversation.

 Also, set serious consequences for breaking the rules.
 Make sure your teens know what the consequences are for breaking the rules.
 You may set a different standard of punishment depending on the rule.
 For example, if teens get behind the wheel of a car when they shouldn’t, the consequences should be severe.
 However, if a minor rule was broken, start small.